AntonioLanderos/tc2037/README.md

 inputs: This list contains predefined input strings for testing the lexical analyzer.

 Testing: The lexical analyzer is tested with both predefined input strings and additional verification.
 For each input string, the parse() function is called to parse the input, and the accept() function is then called to determine if the string is accepted.
 The results are printed to the console.
 O(n*m)

+The time complexity of my model is primarily determined by the time complexity of the regular expression matching operation, which is O(n)

+# References
+Wiki, C. T. D. (s. f.).
+Chakobsa.
+Dune Wiki. https://dune.fandom.com/wiki/Chakobsa